 For some people, self-tanner removers are just another clever concept made by companies to make you part with your hard-earned cash, while others believe in their utility and usefulness from a practical point of view.
 Obviously, no-one can really tell you what you should and shouldn’t buy as this is up to you yourself, but you can always take the advice below!

 If you are worried about the potential possibility of ‘messing up’ your self-tanner, or ending up in a situation when you need to fix it, this handy solution may be a good thing to have ready, especially if you’re a beginner, or trying out a new product or type of self-tanner.
 It’s also a useful thing to have if you’re someone who just likes to be prepared and think ahead, saving yourself from an awkward situation in the future.

-- REVITALIZE YOUR SKIN PRIOR TO YOUR SUNLESS TANNING SESSIONS: The Bronze Tan self-tan exfoliating and tan removing glove prepares your skin for an even and streak-free tan.
-This glove works by removing dry and dead skin cells and any old self tan residue.
-Use before to your self-tanning session for best results!
+- ✔️REVITALIZE YOUR SKIN PRIOR TO YOUR SUNLESS TANNING SESSIONS: The Bronze Tan self tan exfoliator and tan remover glove prepares your skin for an even and streak-free tan.
+This tan exfoliating mitt works by removing dry and dead skin cells and any old self tan residue.
+Use our exfoliate mitt before your self-tanning session for best results!

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.

 On the other hand, there are other methods you can use to remove self-tanner if you need to, so this may be something you’d rather give a miss, especially if you’ve been using self-tanner for a long time, or you don’t think you’re very likely to be making mistakes.
 As you can see, whether or not a self-tanner remover is worth it for you depends on your personal circumstances and ability within the self-tanning world.

 I want to remove self-tanner ASAP.
 Will a self-tanner remover help me?